 Another way to feed raw foods to dogs is with the Prey Model.
 Similar to BARF, it takes into account that your dog is related to wild wolfs.
 The philosophy considers your buddy a carnivorous beast.

-As such, your dog will eat by gnawing on and tearing apart unprepared meat muscle.
-They’ll even consume edible bones as well as organs.
+As such, your dog will be gnawing on and tearing apart unprepared meat muscle.
+They’ll consume edible bones and organs.
 We’re talking whole carcasses, like in the wilderness!

-The biggest problem with raw food plans is that your dog may not consistently get a balanced diet.
+With raw foods, your dog may not always get a balanced diet.
 Deficiencies are common, unless you really know what you’re doing.

-Top commercial dog foods and these raw food diets can both keep dogs happy and healthy.
-They’re all valid diet plans.
-The difference is that conventional canine chow is easier and consistent.
+Commercial dog foods and raw food diets can both keep dogs happy and healthy.
+They’re all valid diet plans, it’s just that conventional canine chow is easier and consistent.

 Conclusion on Raw Foods

 You can feed your dog raw foods.
 Veggies are easy to share.
-Switching over to a true raw diet requires commitment and planning.
-There are many health benefits, and risks, to going raw.
+Switching over to a raw diet requires some extra commitment.
+There are many health benefits, and a few downsides, to going raw.
 If your dog is prone to allergies, raw foods are something to consider.
 Consult with a veterinary nutritionist.